Alexander Nicholas Shaw

 Current research projects

-My new book, an edited edition of Malcolm MacDonald's previously unpublished memoir The Pleasures and Pains of Collecting, was published in December 2018.
-This is part of my continuing research into the relationship between diplomats' private hobbies (specifically, Asian art collecting) and diplomatic duties.
+My new book, an edited edition of Malcolm MacDonald's previously unpublished memoir The Pleasures and Pains of Collecting, was published in December 2018 (https://shop.dur.ac.uk/item/Prints_ThePleasuresandPainsofCollecting_222_0_811_0.html).
+This is part of my continuing research into the relationship between diplomats' private hobbies (specifically, art collecting) and diplomatic duties.
 This project, influenced by ideas from New Diplomatic History, considers the interplay of performance, emotions, and personality in both official and informal diplomacy.
-In February 2019 I will be visiting Singapore to give a series of public talks exploring different themes from my research into Malcolm MacDonald's career.
+In February 2019 I visited Singapore to give a series of talks about this research in partnership with the Southeast Asian Ceramic Society.
+In 2019, I will be giving further talks about my developing research in this field in the UK and Southeast Asia.
+I am also preparing future publications analysing the personal diplomacy conducted by Malcolm MacDonald.

 - The career and recreations of Malcolm John MacDonald (1901-1981)